elenavernazza/doc/docs/NGT/PixelPatatrack/TheOptimizer/GettingStarted.md

-# Intructions to run The Optimizer
+# Documenatation for The Optimizer

 Follow the instructions in the README of the main repository: [cms-ngt-hlt/cms-reco-optimizer](https://github.com/cms-ngt-hlt/cms-reco-optimizer/tree/PixelPatatrackDev?tab=readme-ov-file#installation)